 If you are already employed in the education sector, this course will improve your chances of promotion and if you are not, it will provide the ideal platform to launch a career in teaching.

-Students must be 19 years of age to undertake this programme.
-It is desirable that students have a GCSE grade C or above in Maths and English or an equivalent qualification.
+Students must be 19+ to undertake this programme.
+It is desirable that students have a GCSE grade 4 or C or above in Maths and English, or an equivalent qualification.